 They have a number of issues including not being correctly in line with the standard Debian kernels and lacking the header files, required to build custom kernel modules with.

 They also don’t follow the normal installation method and package names in the Raspbian software repositories.
-For the average user though, these 2 downsides make no difference.

 The kernel is though currently lacking AUFS support.
 AUFS is a virtual module for PiNet.